CV

 PURAKAU PRODUCTIONS

-Purakau Productions was established in May 2019, after the realisation that my interest and passion toward a combination of historical events and oral history warranted the creation of an entity which focused purely on historical projects.
+Purakau Productions was established in May 2019, after the realisation that the Director's interest and passion toward a combination of historical events and oral history warranted the creation of an entity that focused purely on historical projects.

-As Director, I design and plan projects around themes of which I am passionate, with these usually focusing on Maori or New Zealand historical events; however I am also excited at the prospect of exploring other stories from a range of indigenous cultures around the world.
+Purakau Productions designs and plans projects around themes of which we are passionate, with these usually focusing on Maori or New Zealand historical events; however, we are also excited at the prospect of exploring other stories from a range of indigenous cultures around the world.

-The opportunity to initiate and connect with people from a wide range of institutions and professions is a practice that appeals to me, so too the endless and impactful possibilities that come with collaborating with others.
+The opportunity to connect with people from a wide range of cultures, institutions, and professions is also a practice that appeals; so too the endless and impactful possibilities that come with collaborating with others.

 We also welcome the decision by the New Zealand Ministry of Education, to make New Zealand History mandatory within all schools from 2022 onward; this is a fantastic initiative and will provide all Kiwi students with a basic, if not sound, understanding of the nation's beginnings.